nxck2005/eventwatch/README.md

 # EventWatch

-A simple web-app made in Django to demonstrate streaming of events on a university campus
+A simple web-app made in Django to demonstrate streaming of events on a university campus.

+Written as an Engineering Clinic project.